-Opposition coalition frays ahead of nominations for Indonesian presidential poll
+Surprise VP pick frays opposition coalition ahead of Indonesian presidential poll

 For the Democrat Party official, Uno’s emergence was a betrayal.
 Just last week, the Democrat Party, chaired by former president Susilo Bambang Yudhoyono, and Prabowo’s Gerindra party announced an alliance.

-Agus Yudhyono, a 39-year-old retired soldier, is the former president’s son and expected to be the vice presidential candidate after the deal.
+Agus Yudhoyono, a 39-year-old retired soldier and the former president’s son, was expected to be the vice presidential candidate after the deal.

 “I have had doubts for a long time whether (Prabowo’s) voice matches his mentality.
-He is not a strong leader, he is a chicken,” Arief tweeted, following up in a later missive with the epithet “cardboard general”.
+He is not a strong leader, he is a chicken,” Arief tweeted.

-Indonesia, the world’s third largest democracy and biggest Muslim majority country, goes to the polls in April.
-Candidates for president and vice president have until Friday to nominate.

-Widodo is a popular moderate who has had mixed success with his reform agenda.
-He has yet to announce his running mate.

-Prabowo, a former general, is a nationalist with strong links to Islamists who frequently rails against foreigners.

 Prabowo went to the elder Yudhoyono’s home on Thursday.
-Leaving the meeting, Prabowo declined to discuss what was discussed.
+Leaving the meeting, Prabowo declined to discuss what transpired.

 Asked when he would declare his candidacy and whether Uno would be his running mate, he said: “The process is ongoing.
 Relax.”